GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/nccltest/a3-mega/README.md

 |`cluster.startNp`|Which node pool to start job on.|

 In GKE, we have a flag to toggle deliberate superblock placement.
-If enabled, we will try to split the job among `cluster.nSuperblocks` superblocks, starting from superblock `cluster.startSuperblock`. **This guarantees closer affinity between the job nodes and should be enabled for performance benchmarking.**
+If enabled, we will try to split the job among `cluster.nNps` node pools, starting from node pool `cluster.startNp`. **This guarantees closer affinity between the job nodes and should be enabled for performance benchmarking.**

-*Note that this feature is based on a `superblock` label in the Kubernetes cluster and would not work if that label is missing.
-For example, Superblock 1 should be labeled with `superblock`: 1 *